-During yesterday’s Finance 4366 class meeting, I introduced the concept of statistical independence.
-During tomorrow’s class meeting, much of our class discussion will focus on the implications of statistical independence for probability distributions such as the binomial and normal distributions which we will rely upon throughout the semester.
+During last Thursday’s Finance 4366 class meeting, I introduced the concept of statistical independence.
+This coming Tuesday, much of our class discussion will focus on the implications of statistical independence for probability distributions such as the binomial and normal distributions which we will rely upon throughout the semester.

 Computationally, the joint probability that we both get into car accidents or heads comes up on two consecutive tosses of a coin is equal to the product of the two event probabilities.
 Suppose your probability of getting into an auto accident during 2017 is 1%, whereas my probability is 2%.
 Then the likelihood that we both get into auto accidents during 2017 is .01 x .02 = .0002, or .02% (1/50th of 1 percent).
 Similarly, when tossing a “fair” coin, the probability of observing two “heads” in a row is .5 x .5 = 25%.
 The probability rule which emerges from these examples can be generalized as follows: